Time: Spatial conceptualization

 Although time is regarded as an abstract concept, there is increasing evidence that time is conceptualized in the mind in terms of space.
 That is, instead of thinking about time in a general, abstract way, humans think about time in a spatial way and mentally organize it as such.
 Using space to think about time allows humans to mentally organize temporal events in a specific way.

-This spatial representation of time is often represented in the mind as a Mental Time Line (MTL).
-Using space to think about time allows humans to mentally organize temporal order.
-These origins are shaped by many environmental factors––for example, literacy appears to play a large role in the different types of MTLs, as reading/writing direction provides an everyday temporal orientation that differs from culture to culture.
-In western cultures, the MTL may unfold rightward (with the past on the left and the future on the right) since people read and write from left to right.
+This spatial representation of time is often represented in the mind as a mental timeline (MTL).
+These origins are shaped by many environmental factors.
+Literacy appears to play a large role in the different types of MTLs, as reading/writing direction provides an everyday temporal orientation that differs from culture to culture.
+In Western cultures, the MTL may unfold rightward (with the past on the left and the future on the right) since people mostly read and write from left to right.
 Western calendars also continue this trend by placing the past on the left with the future progressing toward the right.
-Conversely, Arabic, Farsi, Urdu and Israeli-Hebrew speakers read from right to left, and their MTLs unfold leftward (past on the right with future on the left), and evidence suggests these speakers organize time events in their minds like this as well.
+Conversely, speakers of Arabic, Farsi, Urdu, and Hebrew read from right to left, and their MTLs unfold leftward (past on the right with future on the left); evidence suggests these speakers organize time events in their minds like this as well.